SamiPerttu/fundsp/README.md

 ## Audio DSP Library for Rust

-`fundsp` is a high-level audio DSP (digital dignal processing) library with a focus on usability.
+`fundsp` is an audio DSP (digital dignal processing) library with a focus on usability.

 It features a powerful inline graph notation that empowers users to accomplish diverse audio processing tasks with ease and elegance.